vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD01_DEMO.md

 #### Demonstration Steps

-1. Open Microsoft Edge
+1. Open Microsoft Edge.
 2. Navigate to **https://portal.azure.com**.
-3. If a page appears prompting for your email address, type your email address, and then click **Continue**.
-Wait for the **Sign In** page to appear, type your email address and password, and then click **Sign In**.
+3. If a page appears prompting for your email address, enter your email address, and then click **Continue**.
+Wait for the **Sign In** page to appear, enter your email address and password, and then click **Sign In**.

    >**Note**: During the sign-in process, if a page appears prompting you to choose from a list of previously used accounts, select the account that you previously used, and then continue to provide your credentials.